Cop Car (film): Plot

 Corrupt sheriff Kretzer removes his uniform's shirt and leaves his handgun in the back seat of his police car.
 He removes a body from his car's trunk, drags and drops it in a covered pit in the woods, and pours a bag of quicklime on it.
 Meanwhile, two young runaways and juvenile delinquents, Travis and Harrison, come across Kretzer's cop car.
 Believing it to be abandoned, they hijack the vehicle and go on a joyride.
 Upon finding his car gone, Kretzer calls his dispatcher Mary Allen to tell her that his radio is down so he should be contacted through phone.
 Meanwhile, the boys speed down the wrong lane, narrowly missing a woman driving in the oncoming lane.

 At a trailer park, Kretzer steals a car, but, after avoiding arrest, he abandons it, replacing it with his own pickup truck when he arrives home.
 Allen informs him of a report of a stolen sheriff's car driven by two boys under age 10.
 He orders her to ignore the report and has her tell his deputies to switch their radios to a different channel, before he uses the regular channel to call the boys to no avail.

-Travis and Harrison are playing with Kretzer's weapons, but they hear thumping from the car's trunk and open it to see a bloodied man, restrained like the man Kretzer earlier disposed.
+Travis and Harrison are playing with Kretzer's weapons, but they hear thumping from the car's trunk and open it to see a bloodied man, restrained like the man Kretzer disposed of earlier.
 He manages to persuade the boys to free him after informing them about Kretzer being the "bad guy."
 At home, Kretzer dumps bags of cocaine into his toilet and packs a bag of cash.
 He hears Harrison on his truck's radio and picks up the call, where Harrison claims to have kept the car safe and tells him their location.